 In addition to any insurance coverage required by the applicable Supplemental Security provider, the Corporation requires property, liability, boiler and machinery, and fidelity insurance for the Mortgage Loans that it services (see "Appendix F-Description of Supplemental Security and Subsidy Programs-Supplemental Security-FHA Insurance Program-General").
 Property insurance must cover at least the outstanding Mortgage Loan amount and lost rental value of at least one year's rental income at the Development.
-As of October 31, 2024, all such Developments were in compliance with the Corporation's insurance requirements.
-With respect to the mortgage loans underlying the 2014 Series B Participant Interest serviced by CPC, CPC has agreed to monitor, pursuant to servicing agreements, compliance by the applicable Mortgagor with the insurance requirements set forth in the loan documents related to such mortgage loans underlying the 2014 Series B Participant Interest and the 2018 Series B Participant Interest.
+As of April 30, 2025, all such Developments were in compliance with the Corporation's insurance requirements.
+With respect to the mortgage loans underlying the 2014 Series B Participant Interest and the 2018 Series B Participant Interest serviced by CPC, CPC has agreed to monitor, pursuant to servicing agreements, compliance by the applicable Mortgagor with the insurance requirements set forth in the loan documents related to such mortgage loans underlying the 2014 Series B Participant Interest and the 2018 Series B Participant Interest.